Juggernaut7/LoopFund/README.md

-# 💰 LoopFund - Collaborative Group Savings Platform
+# 💰 LoopFund - Individual & Group Savings Platform

-A modern, intuitive web application that enables friends and families to save money together towards shared financial goals.
+A modern, intuitive web application that enables users to save money individually for personal goals or collaboratively with friends and family towards shared financial objectives.
 Built with cutting-edge frontend technologies and beautiful animations.

 ## ✨ Features